Reducing Maternal Mortality Rates in Mexico

 [Project Blog Post] [Github Repo]

-Our goal is to identify those factors contributing to maternal mortality and determine what can be done to reduce it.
-In contrast to previous work, we will be analyzing trends at a more granular level.
-While our initial work will focus on municipalities and localities, our hope is to develop individual-level models of risk using all available data.
+Our goal was to identify factors contributing to maternal mortality and determine what could be done to reduce it.
+In contrast to previous work, we analyzed trends at a more granular level.
+While our initial work focused on municipalities and localities, our intention in 2014 was to develop individual-level models of risk using all available data.

 You can read more about the outcome of this project here.